srajma/book/chapters/specials/letters_speeches/rupakosa_augraseniya.md

 _I would like to say that my love for you would make me resist this instruction, to overcome Sakadala’s dark powers.
 And I do believe it would.
 But I cannot take that risk.
 I would rather die.
 And so, I will._

 _This is my last, and final message to you, my Lord.
-Your beloved Karenumati wishes you a long and joyful life._
+Your beloved Rūpakośa wishes you a long and joyful life._